axodotdev/sarahs-playground/README.md

 for Patsy with drawings by Bonnard although I do think of Hesiod, trans.
 Richmond Lattimore or
 Brendan Behan’s new play or _Le Balcon_ or _Les Nègres_
+of Genet, but I don’t, I stick with Verlaine